Party Like a Local in San Sebastian, Spain

 The most popular club in San Sebastian is called Bataplan and is where the majority of people go after 2:00 a.m. on the weekends.
 Therefore, unlike American nights out where the idea is to get as drunk as possible as soon as possible, the San Sebastian style requires you to pace yourself because you’re out for quite a few hours.
 You do not want to be that American passed out on a bar stool at 1:00 a.m.
 Embarrassing.

-What Do the Locals Drink During Parties?
+What the Locals Drink

 The Kalimotxo (pronounced cali-mocho) is the quintessential Basque drink for party goers.
 It’s equal parts red wine and Coca Cola.
 It sounds really nasty (it kinda is) and older people with more refined tastes and weaker stomachs don’t touch it, but the youth love it.
 I’d recommend drinking something else first so by the time you have a kalimotxo your senses are slightly numbed.
 Other popular drinks are Gin/Tonic, Cider, Txakoli, Caña (cheap draught beer) and Caña con limón (cheap draught beer mixed with lemon flavored soda because the beer is so nasty).

-What Makes Partying in San Sebastian Unique?
+What's Unique About Partying in San Sebastian

 The longevity and constant change of location of nightlife are the most unique aspects.
 If you commit to a real Basque night out, you’re partying for at least 8 hours and hitting at least five bars and probably a club.
 The time flies faster than you would think, but don’t expect to complete anything productive the following day.